VOP556/hashcat-grid/README.md

 and your potfile where your recoverd hashes will be written to:

     ./results/

+Enter the apache container by typing:

+    docker exec -it hashcatgrid_apache_1 bash

 To start a hashcat job you have to follow this syntax: